dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   For each user (new or old), create a user\_registration\_info object to hold a users registration data (name, password, email, etc.)
 *   Store user registration information (name, password, email, etc.) in a file after each valid registration.
 Direct the user to an appropriate page after.
 The new user should be able to log in next time without re-registering.
 *   Create functions that validate user data and make use of them when validating registration data.

+**\*\* VERY IMPORTANT: You must have the email address "itm352@hawaii.edu" with the password "grader" set in your program to enable grading of your assignment.

 _Hints:_